droidocz/droidocs-web/content/android-actionbar/full-screen-theme-for-appcompat.md

 ```

-and also mention in your manifest file.
+and of course dont forgot to edit your `AndroidManifest` file.

 ```
 <activity
-   android:name=".activities.FullViewActivity"
+    android:name="YOUR_ACTIVITY_NAME"
-   android:theme="@style/Theme.AppCompat.Light.NoActionBar.FullScreen"
+    android:theme="@style/AppFullScreenTheme"
 />

 ```